Immigration Lawyer Chicago/ Resources/ Immigration Insights/ Citizen vs Permanent Resident: Green Cards, Benefits, and Social Security

 When you are ready and eligible to become a U.S. citizen, our immigration and naturalization lawyers can guide you through your journey to citizenship.

-At Scott D. Pollock & Associates, P.C., our attorneys provide individuals and families with the legal representation they need.
+At Scott D. Pollock & Associates, P.C., our citizenship lawyers provide individuals and families with the legal representation they need.
 Our legal team has over seven decades of combined experience to assist you or your loved one through the process of obtaining citizenship or LPR status in the United States.

 If you have any questions regarding immigration and visa cards or for more information on obtaining U.S. citizenship or permanent resident status, contact a member of our legal team at 312.444.1940 or fill out an online contact form today.